nealpalmer/UsbJoy/README.md

 This is a couple of circuit boards that make up a fancy USB joystick controller for FRC #2984.
 It has both a HID joystick interface and a HID uart interface presented to the computer.

+Toadd:
+- mechanical drawing of the board (wid, hei, hole locations)
+- design files for firmware, kicad, 3d, software
+- upload 3d design files to makerworld
+- write the software application for programming the pic

 ![image](https://github.com/user-attachments/assets/ea97f88b-f23c-439b-81eb-e5cb5ec8e4a8)
 ![image](https://github.com/user-attachments/assets/5b4c13d2-de07-41db-afa2-7e9a51e008a0)
 ![image](https://github.com/user-attachments/assets/e703f007-66c7-4fff-99f2-dc9885223b1f)